Universal Studios Japan Ultimate Trip Planning Guide 2024

 - Direct to Universal City Station

 I recommend having an IC Card (Suica or ICOCA) to pay for the local trains.
 It’s easier than buying single tickets.
-If you’re arriving in Osaka (as opposed to Tokyo) then I recommend buying a pre-loaded card from Klook.
+If you’re arriving in Osaka (as opposed to Tokyo),, I recommend buying a pre-loaded card from Klook.
 For more ways to get there, consult the official website.

 From Kansai Airport

 Here’s a quick 1-day itinerary for Universal Studios Japan.
 This assumes you want to experience all the best attractions and entertainment.
 This itinerary also assumes you don’t have an Express Pass.
-I created this so you’re able to drop/add items as you see fit and adjust for the crowds.
+I created this so you can drop/add items as you see fit and adjust for the crowds.

-- Line up at least an hour before park open (even on weekdays)
+- Line up at least an hour before the park opens (even on weekdays)

 - Standby for Harry Potter and the Forbidden Journey

 - Single Rider for The Amazing Spiderman The Ride 4K3D or Jurassic Park